TerminalBen/TerminalBen/README.md

 <h3> 👨🏻‍💻 About </h3>

-- 🔭 &nbsp; I’m currently dipping my toes on Machine Learning and Neural Networks
+- 🔭 &nbsp; I’m currently working on my DevOps Certification with Docker/Kubernetes
 - 🤔 &nbsp; Exploring new technologies and developing software solutions
 - 🎓 &nbsp; Studied Computer Science, and am currently enroled in computer engineering and networks
 - 💼 &nbsp; Python developer and backend web developer.